tidepool-org/tidepool-org.github.io/_docs/data-model/v1/device-meta.md

     * "alarm" - the pump automatically suspended due to an alarm
 * For resumed status
     * "manual" - the user manually resumed the pump
-    * "automatic" - the pump resume on its own
+    * "automatic" - the pump resumed on its own
     * "automatic/user-accepted" - the pump resumed on its own after low-glucose suspend (LGS); the user cleared at least one LGS alarm, indicating tacit acceptance of the suspend
     * "automatic/user-ignored" - the pump resumed on its own after low-glucose suspend (LGS); the user did not respond to any of the LGS alarms